Should You Use a VPN Browser Extension or a VPN App?4 min read

 To sum up

-And if you would like to try a first-class VPN app, take a look at VPN Unlimited, which includes all the aforementioned benefits.
-Download it now, and enjoy a 7-day free trial to check all its handy features! (no credit card required)
+If you would like to try a first-class VPN app, take a look at KeepSolid VPN Unlimited, which includes all the aforementioned benefits.
+Still not sure what to choose?
+Good news for you!
+VPN Unlimited has both: VPN extension and VPN app for all major platforms.
+Download them now, and enjoy a 7-day free trial to check all its handy features! (no credit card required)